-As a general rule, if you buy youth skates from a big-name manufacturer, you're going to get small skates that perform much like adult skates, but if you shop generic department store brands, you run the risk of getting something that performs more like a toy.
+As a general rule, if you buy youth skates from a big-name manufacturer, you're going to get small skates that perform much like adult skates.
+If you shop generic department store brands, you run the risk of getting something that performs more like a toy.

 The most common complaints about "toy" youth skates are plastic wheels that won't stand up to use beyond the walls of a skating rink, boot closures that won't stay closed, low-quality bearings that keep the wheels from turning freely and, in one notable instance, a problem with the screws that hold the wheels on.

 ABEC 3 bearings keep your kids rolling smoothly but aren't so fast that the skates will automatically dart out of control; and the boots are cut high enough to offer lots of ankle support.
-The three closures -- conventional laces, a ratchet ankle cuff and a hook-and-loop instep strap -- are easy enough that, with a bit of practice, many children as young as 6 can put the skates on and take them off themselves.
-If your kids struggle with tying the laces, both skates come in a Pro version (Est. $80) that has quick-laces instead of regular laces.
+The three closures -- conventional laces, a ratchet ankle cuff and a hook-and-loop instep strap -- are easy enough that, with a bit of practice, many children as young as 6 can put the skates on and remove them without assistance.
+If your kids struggle with tying the laces, both skates come in a Pro version that has quick-laces instead of regular laces.

-If your kids aren't quite ready for full-on skates, you might prefer the Chicago Skates 2 in 1 Inline Training Combo Set (Est. $40).
+If your kids aren't quite ready for full-on skates, you might prefer the Chicago Skates Training Inline Skate Combo (Est. $50).
 These skates convert from a "training wheel" configuration (one wheel in front, dual wheels in back) to a true three-wheeled inline skate, and they're push-button adjustable between sizes 10J to 13J (small) or 1 to 4 (medium).

-The build quality on the Chicago Skates isn't quite as high as the K2 youth skates or even the Roller Derby model we evaluated.
+The build quality on the Chicago Skates isn't as high as the K2 youth skates or even the Roller Derby model we evaluated.
 Parents say the wheels don't roll as smoothly and the closures are sometimes a little loose.
 The wheels also wear very quickly when exposed to outdoor pavement.
-But when it comes to doing their job -- helping children transition to inline skating from quad skates or no skating experience at all -- parents say they're a great value.
+But when it comes to doing their job -- helping children transition to inline skating from quad skates or no skating experience at all -- parents say the Chicago training combo is a great value.

 That value is made even better by the included protective gear -- knee pads, wrist/hand pads and a helmet -- and parents say kids love being able to carry the skates and protective gear in the included child-size backpack.